Potentilla Reptans: Growing and Care Guide Essentials

 These steps will help you plant Potentilla reptans as ground cover.

-• Choose a good spot to grow Creeping Cinquefoil.
-Remove any weeds and grass and make sure there is plenty of room to spread without harming other plants.
+- Choose a good spot to grow Creeping Cinquefoil.
+Remove any weeds and grass and ensure plenty of room to spread without harming other plants.

-• Water deeply and keep soil moist until the plant’s roots are established.
+- Water deeply and moisten the soil until the plant’s roots are established.

 Light Preferences

 This species enjoys full sun, but it can tolerate a shady environment.
-It will grow well in most conditions as long as it receives a few hours of sunlight each day.
+It will grow well in most conditions if it receives a few hours of sunlight daily.

 Temperature and Humidity Preferences